Kennywood – Travel Thursday

 Kennywood has a number of “classic” rides that have been around for years.
 I had trouble convincing my family of thrill riders to try some of these.

 We did enjoy the Kangaroo which bounces you off a hill like a kangaroo’s leap.
 I also enjoyed riding Volcano with my daughter.
+In Volcano, you sit in cars that are around the circumference of a circle.
+You race around the circle as the circle is gradually raised from parallel to the ground to perpendicular.
 I loved rides like that when I was younger.

 My husband and daughter enjoyed the Gran Prix bumper cars.
 Personally, I’m not a bumper car fan, so I skipped the ride.